dan-garden/web-diary/README.md

 Todo List

 - Have an entry every day which includes:
-    - 5 Things I did during the day, paragraph for each.
+    - Atleast 3 Things I did during the day, paragraph describing each.
     - Favorite thing I did during the day, describe why it's my favorite.
     - Most productive thing I did during the day describe why I think so.
     - Least favorite thing OR Least productive thing and what I would change to improve on it next time.